Cagiva Mito: Evolution I and II

 In 1994 the bike was restyled by Massimo Tamburini with similar lines to the then new Ducati 916, a design he also penned.
 The similarity is particularly visible in the front and rear fairings.

-The Evo I is identified by the 3 spoke rims and the 7 speed gearbox, grey lower panels, solid colours on the tail section.
+The Evo I is identified by Grimeca 3-spoke die-cast Aluminium alloy rims and a 7 speed gearbox, grey lower panels, solid colours on the tail section.

-The Evo II is identified by the 6 spoke rims and the 6 speed gearbox, solid colour lower panels, white area on the tail section.
+The Evo II is identified by Grimeca 6-spoke die-cast Aluminium alloy rims and a 6 speed gearbox, solid colour lower panels, white area on the tail section.

 In February 2007, Malaysian company MOFAZ announced that they will be locally assembling the last batch of the Mito 125 Evolution for Malaysian buyers.
 The bike will be known as the Momos Cagiva Mito 125 Fauzy's Edition and only 300 will be made for the production run.

 In late 2009 Cagiva dropped the Evolution model, leaving just the Mito SP525 and Raptor 125 in the lineup.